ni/nimble/packages/nimble-components/src/accordion/specs/README.md

 -   _Methods:_ Unchanged
 -   _Events:_ Unchanged
 -   _CSS Classes and Custom Properties that affect the component:_ Unchanged
--   _Slots:_ The `start` slot will not be used based on the visual designs, but the `end` slot will be used to display the error icon in the `error-visible` accordion-item state.
+-   _Slots:_ The `start` and `end` slots will not be used.
+The `collapsed-icon` and `expanded-icon` slots are set by the nimble-accordion-item in its index.ts, so overriding them will not be supported.

 The Figma design also includes an `error` state.
 This will be controlled with the boolean attribute `error-visible`, which has a default attribute value of "".
 When needed, "error-visible" would be added to the accordion attributes, changing the color of the accordion item border color to red.
-This will be implemented in the accordion styling through conditional css styles based on `error-visible`'s value (ex. :host([error-visible]) will have styling for when `error-visible` is true).
+This will be implemented in the accordion styling through conditional css styles based on `error-visible`'s value (ex. `:host([error-visible])` will have styling for when `error-visible` is true).

 Usage guidance for the `error-visible` state will be created, as its usage may be unclear.

 ### Angular integration

-An Angular directive will be created for this component.
-The component will not have form association, so a `ControlValueAccessor` will not be created.
+Angular directives will be created for these components.
+Neither will have form association, so `ControlValueAccessor`s will not be created.

 ### Blazor integration

-A blazor wrapper will be created for the component.
+Blazor wrappers will be created for both components.

 ### Additional requirements